Tiny-fruited Spike-sedge

 Habitat

 The tiny-fruited spike-sedge can be found growing in open, acidic, often sandy, seasonally wet areas of the coastal plain.
 It appears to be disturbance-adapted and is found in Massachusetts in abandoned sandpits.
-Other plants it is known to occur with include the tubercled spike-sedge (Eleocharis tuberculosa), the soft-stemmed spike-sedge (Eleocharis obtusa), Plymouth gentian (Sabatia kennedyana), pondshore rush (Juncus pelocarpus), slender-leaved goldenrod (Euthamia caroliniana), and threeway sedge (Dulichium arundinaceum).
+Other plants it is known to occur with include tubercled spike-sedge (Eleocharis tuberculosa), soft-stemmed spike-sedge (Eleocharis obtusa), Plymouth gentian (Sabatia kennedyana), pondshore rush (Juncus pelocarpus), slender-leaved goldenrod (Euthamia caroliniana), twig-sedge (Cladium mariscoides) and three-way sedge (Dulichium arundinaceum).

 Healthy habitats are vital for supporting native wildlife and plants.
 Explore habitats and learn about conservation and restoration in Massachusetts.